 Tyler was born during George Washington's presidency, and his own stay in the White House ended in 1845.
-Yet somehow he still has two living grandsons.
+Yet somehow he still has one living grandson.
 How does that work?
 First, Tyler was, ahem, prolific.
 He fathered 15 kids, the most of any president.
 He didn't slow down in his golden years, either; his last child didn't turn up until Tyler was 70 years old.
 His son Lyon Gardiner Tyler was similarly active in his old age; Lyon fathered Harrison Tyler in 1928 at the ripe old age of 75.
-Harrison Tyler's brother, Lyon Gardiner Tyler, Jr., is three years older.
+As of 2021, Harrison is still alive.
+His older brother, Lyon Gardiner Tyler, Jr., died in September 2020.

-5. He Died a Traitor to the United States
+5. John Tyler died a traitor to the United States.

 After Tyler's tumultuous presidency ended, his political career was pretty much shot.
 His 1862 obituary in The New York Times described Tyler as "the most unpopular public man that had ever held any office in the United States," and even that depiction might have been a bit charitable.
 Tyler did manage to maintain some popularity throughout the South, though, so when the Confederacy broke away at the start of the Civil War, Tyler found himself elected to the Congress of the Confederate States of America.